Liu-Tianchi/SUV/README.md

 This is a recipe unified framework for speaker and utterance verification.
 Details are given in the following paper:

-- L. Tianchi, M. Madhavi, R. Das and H. Li, "A Unified Framework for Speaker and Utterance Verification, " submitted to Proc.
+- L. Tianchi, M. Madhavi, R. K. Das and H. Li, "A Unified Framework for Speaker and Utterance Verification, " submitted to Proc.
 Interspeech 2019

 Please cite this paper if you use this code.